gisodal/multidef/README.md

 # Multidef

-Method to have multiple implementations of the same c++ class function using namespaces.
+Method to have multiple implementations of the same c++ class function.

 In this repository there are 3 different implementations of ```Add()``` that can be called.